anujagandhi20/Furniture-Vista/README.md

 ## 📌 Dashboard Features

 ### 📍 Page 1: `US Furniture Sales`
-Renamed from "Page 1" to reflect the overall theme of the dashboard.

 #### ✅ Visual Highlights:
 - **Title Card**: “US Furniture Sales”